jior1626/bidefactory-test/README.md

 ## Build and deployment

-Run `ng build --prod` to generate the compressed folder of the entire project and thus be able to make the deployment to the server.
+Run `ng build --prod --base-href "https://yourUserGitHub.github.io/name-repo/"` to generate the compressed folder of the entire project and thus be able to make the deployment to the server.

-Run `ng build --prod --base-href "https://yourUserGitHub.github.io/name-repo/"`

-Run `npx angular-cli-ghpages --dir=dist/name-repo`
+Run `npx angular-cli-ghpages --dir=dist/name-repo` the server will take what the build generated and relate it to the domain of the page to show it to the client or user.